In one sentence:

 Real Example: Salesforce's SI Ecosystem

-Salesforce has the most developed SI partner ecosystem in B2B SaaS.
+Salesforce has the most developed SI partner ecosystem in B2B software.
 Every major GSI (Accenture, Deloitte, Capgemini) has a 5,000+ person Salesforce practice generating billions of dollars annually in implementation revenue.
 Salesforce reciprocates with co-sell programs, joint account planning, and platform certifications.
 An estimated 70% of Salesforce enterprise deployments are led by an SI partner, not Salesforce Services.
 This is the gold standard — and the reason "ecosystem" is a competitive moat, not just a marketing term.

-When SaaS Should Recruit SIs
+When to Recruit SIs

 SI partnerships are worth investing in when: